Embetronicx/Tutorials/Linux/Device_Driver/Device_File_Creation/ReadMe.md

 Build for Raspberry Pi or Virtualbox Ubuntu:
 	sudo make

-You can check the video tutorial of this example here (added soon).
+You can check the video tutorial of this example here (https://youtu.be/nRG8DdsjQdE).

 Please refer this URL for the complete tutorial of this source code. https://embetronicx.com/tutorials/linux/device-drivers/device-file-creation-for-character-drivers/